gopyc-code/esp32-robot/README.md

 # mirp
 A MicroPython program for operating ESP32-based robots.
-It fits any robotic transporters with even number of wheels and single-servo grip.
-Control is carried out using BLE technology.
+It is compatible with any robotic transporters with an even number of wheels and a single-servo grip.
+Control is conducted using BLE technology.